ordinalM/cron-todo-txt/README.md

 ### In case of error in the file

-If the code is unable to parse a date or line it will output an error and also comment out the line concerned (if run with `--live`).
+If the code is unable to parse a date or line it will output an error and also comment out the line concerned (if run with `live`).
 It will process any other lines as usual.

 ## TODO